mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 ![architecture diagram](architecture.png)

 A complete _Tilde_ system consists of seven major types of components.
+Each component is a separate service (service-oriented architecture).

-- **Devices:** _Devices_ can be connected physical objects such as light switches, thermostats, and door sensors. _Devices_ can also be entities on the internet such as a weather report for a certain location or a Twitter feed.
+- **Devices:** _Devices_ can be connected physical objects such as light switches, thermostats, and door sensors. _Devices_ can also be virtual entities such as a weather report for a certain location or a Twitter feed. _Devices_ communicate with a _gateway_.
 - **Gateways:** _Gateways_ connect to both the _message broker_ and _devices_ and act as an intermediary between them. _Gateways_ will typically implement a single IoT protocol such as Z-Wave, or interact with one or several closely related web services. _Gateways_ are software and may exist on the same hardware as the _core_ or their own hardware.
 - **Message Broker:** The _message broker_ implements one or more protocols (AMQP, MQTT, STOMP) and routes messages between the _gateways_ and _core_.
-- **Core:** The system has a single _core_ which consists of the Automation Factory, Data Layer, and User API.
+- **Core:** The system has a single _core_ which consists of at a minimum the Automation Factory. ("Automation Factory" on diagram)
+- **Data Layer:** The _data layer_ is implemented in a database.
+- **User API:** An HTTP REST API that _user interfaces_ interact with.
-- **User Interfaces:** _User interfaces_ connect to the _core_'s User API.
+- **User Interfaces:** Users use _user interfaces_ to interact with the system.
-- **Database:** The _core_'s Data Layer is implemented in a database (not shown).
+- **Configuration Files:** Basic system configuration is stored in configuration files (not shown).
-- **Configuration Files:** _Configuration files_ (not shown) are used to configure various components of the system.

-## Core Architecture
+## Automation Architecture

-### General Requirements

-In order to perform control and automation functions the _core_ must be able to:

-1. Receive information about the state of _devices_.
-2. Store and update a representation of the current state of _devices_.
-3. Store and update a representation of the desired state of the _devices_.
-4. Accept user input regarding the desired state of _devices_.
-5. Based on the current state of _devices_, determine what the desired state should be.
-6. Control _devices_.

-Additionally, the history of device state should be stored in a database.
-This will facilitate things such as machine learning later.

-### External Interfaces

-The _core_ has two primary interfaces: the User API and the Gateway API.
-The User API will be an HTTP REST API and will allow for the configuration and control of the _core_, _gateways_, and _devices_.
-The User API should be the only way the users need to interact with the system.
-The Gateway API will implement AMQP and communicate with _gateways_ via the _message broker_.

-### Internal Devices

-The _core_ may have internal _devices_ (not shown).
-These may include things such as a clock or metronome, network connection information, system diagnostic information (CPU, memory, etc.), and support for notifications.

 ### Current State